aquasecurity/trivy/docs/docs/coverage/language/java.md

     Trivy only takes information about packages.
 We don't take a list of vulnerabilities for packages from the `maven repository`.
     Information about data sources for Java you can see [here](../../scanner/vulnerability.md#data-sources-1).

+Trivy supports dependency discovery from [pom repositories][pom-repositories].

+Pom repositories are disabled by default.
+To enable dependency searching from the `releases` and `snapshots` repositories use the `--java-scan-options releases,snapshots` flag.
+!!! note
+    Don't forget add `maven-central` option if you need to use pom repositories along with maven central repository (`--java-scan-options releases,snapshots,maven-central`).

+    Pom repositories have higher priority than maven repository!

-You can disable connecting to the maven repository with the `--offline-scan` flag.
+You can disable connecting to the maven repository with the `--java-scan-options offline` flag.
-The `--offline-scan` flag does not affect the Trivy database.
+The `--java-scan-options offline` flag does not affect the Trivy database.
 The vulnerability database will be downloaded anyway.

 !!!
 Warning
-    Trivy may skip some dependencies (that were not found on your local machine) when the `--offline-scan` flag is passed.
+    Trivy may skip some dependencies (that were not found on your local machine) when the `--java-scan-options offline` flag is passed.

 ### maven-invoker-plugin